cpfaff/vim-my-setup/README.md

 Script install
 ---------------

-The bash installer script is the easiest way to setup this Vim distribution.
-It installs all required packages with apt-get (Ubuntu 12.10 sources package names) and all the plug-ins to extend the Vim functionality with the NeoBundleInstall routine.
+The bash installer script is the easiest way to setup my Vim configuration.
+It installs all required packages with apt-get (Ubuntu 12.10 sources package names) and all the Vim plug-ins via the NeoBundleInstall routine.
 If you prefer to use aptitude see the section about how to modify the installer script.

 ### With wget

 You can use wget to download the installer script.
 Afterwards you need to make it executable and start the script to install the setup.
-If you like you can modify the script before you start the installation (see the section about modifying the install script below)
+If you like you can also modify the script before you start the installation (see the section about modifying the install script below)

 #### Download installer: